IlyaGusev/purano/README.md

 #### [train_clf](purano/train_clf.py)

 Train a rubric classifier based on the computed embeddings.
-Mainly it is used to evaluate embeddings quality.
+It is mainly used to evaluate embeddings quality.

 Example:
 ```